-This will improve pedestrian links between South Street and Brewery Square (pdf, 882kb) (opens in a new window).
+This will work will last around 17 weeks and will improve pedestrian links between South Street and Brewery Square (pdf, 882kb) (opens in a new window).
 Work will upgrade the existing pedestrian crossings from 'pelican' to 'puffin' technology (giving particular benefits for the partially sighted) and link the crossings on South Street, Trinity Street and Great Western Road to improve traffic flow through the junction.
-This work will last around 17 weeks.

 South Street - scheduled to start April 2017

 Paving the remaining southern section of the road (pdf, 956kb) (opens in a new window) to enhance the town centre shopping area.
 Work will last around 15 weeks, with access to the shops maintained for deliveries and for pedestrians.